AppGrid: Grid View

 Setting object preferences

 For the best user experience, we recommend that each user define what objects (and relationships) they wish to see in the grid toolbar object selector.
 To open the object preferences wizard, click the ellipse button in the toolbar and select Objects from the dropdown menu.
+In the preferences panel, select the Objects tab.
 Check the objects you will use frequently in your workflows and uncheck the rest.
 The object selector will now allow you to navigate between your preferred objects.

 Setting relation preferences